LactationStation67/4o-Similarity-benchmark/README.md

 ## Credits

 Built as a personal project to answer: *"Which open-source model actually feels like 4o?"* — using a combination of embedding similarity, LLM-as-judge, and a lot of patience.
+Originally posted by IAM_274 on reddit.

 Feel free to fork, extend, or contribute!